tszalay/Battlecode-2016/README.md

 ### For Qualifier Submission
 - Hard code early game builds.
 Scouts out way to late on 1 archon maps like barricade.
+- Build 1 explore scout per archon before shadow scouts.
 - Scouts can't miss dens on edge of map.
 See goodies, caverns, we lose on goodies because of it
-- Soldiers search for dens or surround even if no dens seen.
-Not enough early action on caverns before dens seen.
+- Make soldiers search for dens or surround even before dens seen.
+Not enough early action on caverns.
+We lose ~200 rounds on scouts waiting for a scout.
 - Avoid units stuck at rubble for 1000 rounds.
---*Rubble never cleared at thick 10000 rubble barrier on barricade or presents even though soldiers stay there for 1000 rounds.
---*Den Reapers takes care of rubble on presents well: Round 4 Losers B DenReapers (#222) vs. Protoss (#237)
+See Barricade and presents.
+DenReapers does well on presents: Round 4 Losers B DenReapers (#222) vs. Protoss (#237)
+- Fix surround/zday bug.
+On scouts surround is never joined by one archon timid, no Zday.
+- GTFO for archons.
+See endgame on swamp, diffusion.
+- Add a few midgame vipers.
+They devastate us on swamp, the_duck adds 2 around round 300 too.

+We suck on diffusion. clutch Queen sacrifice by jene after we viper her brood takes us out in the end.
+GTFO archon would help.

 ### For Seeding Submission